 To work with this objection, tell the patient how the frames align with the patient’s wants and vision needs.

-If the patient still would like another opinion, offer to take a picture of them with their phone so that they can send it to their friends.
+If the patient still would like another opinion, offer to take a picture of them with their phone so that they can send it to their spouse.
 While they wait for a response, try to find other options that match their needs or come close to matching their needs.
 Seeing other options might build trust and persuade the patient that the first pair truly is the best for them."I Need to Think About It"

 This statement is similar to the one above.
 However, you might want to approach this one differently.
 Instead of jumping in to show the person other options, understand what questions or concerns they have with the item.
 Here are common reasons patients won’t purchase frames from your practice.